zoffixznet/perl6.party/post/Introducing-Newcomer-Guide-to-Contributing-to-Core-Perl-6.md

-%% title: Introducing: Newcomer Guide to Contributing to Core Perl 6
+%% title: Introducing: Newcomer Guide to Contributing to Core Perl&nbsp;6
 %% date: 2018-08-02
 %% desc: Info on the new guide for newcomers

 An important part of a project is to keep a steady flow of new volunteers coming on board to help you out (that's *Hug 1: Gift a Shovel* in the [Hole Digging Metaphor](/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities)).
 Starting out can be difficult: you barely know the people who you're working with and you're not familiar with the codebase or the build toolchain.
 A bug that will take a regular coredeveloper a minute to fix, test, and ship, might be insurmountable for someone who doesn't know where to start.

-Perl 6 is can especially benefit from newcomer help, as core development is very easy to get into: a lot of bugs involve pure Perl 6 code, mixed with some NQP subroutine calls that aren't much different than using subroutines from an ecosystem module.
+Perl&nbsp;6 can especially benefit from newcomer help, as core development is very easy to get into: a lot of bugs involve pure Perl&nbsp;6 code, mixed with some NQP subroutine calls that aren't much different than using subroutines from an ecosystem module.

-For some time now, the Perl 6 devs labeled easy Issues with particular labels.
+For some time now, the Perl&nbsp;6 devs labeled easy Issues with particular labels.
 However, that still leaves some challenges for new volunteers in place: knowing what the labels really mean, knowing how to build the project with the fix applied, and knowing how to run the tests.

 ## The Newcomer Guide

-To address those issues, I drafted a [Newcomer Guide to Contributing to Core Perl 6](/post/Newcomer-Guide-to-Contributing-to-Core-Perl-6) that will be linked to on specially labeled Issues.
+To address those issues, I drafted a [Newcomer Guide to Contributing to Core Perl&nbsp;6](/post/Newcomer-Guide-to-Contributing-to-Core-Perl-6) that will be linked to on specially labeled Issues.
 It's still an early version and will likely see several revisions based on the type of questions new volunteers ask.

-It's meant to be a quick guide a programmer can read to get into contributing to Rakudo Perl 6.
+It's meant to be a quick guide a programmer can read to get into contributing to Rakudo Perl&nbsp;6.
 It's not meant to be exhaustive, so for example things like how to submit a Pull Request or make a commit with `git` are outside of its scope.